Noraxx1/OutOfPaste/README.md

 ```

 > [!NOTE]
-> OutOfPaste started out as a fork of [NoPaste](<https://github.com/bokub/nopaste>) but got heavily edited.
+> Out Of Paste started out as a fork of [NoPaste](<https://github.com/bokub/nopaste>) but got heavily edited.

 ____

 # What is Out Of Paste?
 Out Of Paste is a self-hosted alternative to traditional pastebin services.
-Unlike NoPaste, which encodes pastes in the URL using base64, Out Of Paste saves content directly on the server.
+Unlike NoPaste, which encodes pastes in the URL using base64, Out Of Paste stores content directly server-side.
 It features a modern web interface, an easy-to-configure setup, and advanced settings for those seeking greater customization.

 ## Features
 - Rate limit to prevent users from creating too many files.
 - Modern UI (the UI is mostly based on the NoPaste UI!)
+- Rate limit configuration.
+- Easy set-up and depoly.

 > [!NOTE]
 > Features such as:
-> - Rate limit configuration.
-> - Database support(right now you can only save pastes in to text files).
+> - Database support(right now you can only save pastes in to text files),
-> - Encryption support.
+> - Encryption supportx
-> - Raw mode.
+> - Raw mode,
-> - Fork and edit pastes.
+> - Fork and edit pastes,
-> - Markdown.
+> - Markdown,
-> - Mobile css fix.
+> - Mobile css fix,
+> - Themes,
+>
 >  Are coming soon!

 # Hosting
 > [!WARNING]